CardiBat/ROS-on-RISCV/README-ENG.md

 ## ROS Compilation Tests on RISC-V

-We have reached the heart of the project: the porting of an operating system not compatible with RISC.
-It will be necessary to move cautiously, paying attention to installations, conflicts, and dependencies.
+We have reached the heart of the project: the porting of an operating system not compatible with RISC-V. It will be necessary to move cautiously, paying attention to installations, conflicts, and dependencies.
 Additionally, we must be able to find alternatives if some solutions do not work.

 Firstly, for the compilation of ROS, `colcon` is normally used although it is not certain that it will work on RISC-V. We will still try to use it by installing it with this command (always in the user's directory):